patrickfrey/mewa/doc/glossary.md

 Some other compiler models represent hierarchies of data structures by lexical scoping.
 In _Mewa_ best practice is considered to represent visibility in hierarchies of data structures with context types and not by scope.

 ## Scope-step
 Counter that is incremented for every production in the grammar marked with the operators **>>** or **{}**.
 The **scope-step** defines the start and the end of the **scope** assigned to productions by the scope operator **{}**.

+#### Initialization of the Scope from the Scope-Step counter
-A **scope** starts with the scope-step counter value when first entering a state with a production marked as **{}** and ends with one step after the value of the **scope-step** after exit (**reduction** in the context of the parser).
+A **scope** starts with the scope-step counter value when first entering the traversal of an AST node with a production marked as **{}**.
+It ends with the **scope-step** increment after exiting the traversal of the AST node.

 ## Context Type
 Every type definition has a tuple consisting of a type and a name as the key that identifies it.
 The type is called the **context type** of the definition.
 The context type is either a type defined before or 0 representing the absence of a context type or the global context.
-Context types help you to describe relations like membership or another way of expressing contextual visibility.
+Context types are used to describe relations like membership.
+They are also used to describe contextual visibility.

 ## Constructor
 A constructor implements the construction of an object representing a type.
 It is either a structure describing the initial construction of the object or a function describing the derivation of an object from the constructor of the derived type.